Automattic/jetpack/readme.txt

 * Carousel: Added support to retrieve image dimensions from an image url.
 * Carousel: Simpler algorithm to detect shutter speeds.
-* Contact Form: New (multiple) checkbox field available in Contact Forms.
+* Contact Form: New "Checkbox with Multiple Items" field available in the Contact Form.
 * Contact Form: Allow pre-filling form fields with URL parameters.
 * Contact Form: Better styling of the emailed form responses.
 * Performance: Replaced some custom-built functions with core's native functions.